 In the Developer Dashboard, open the application to which you want to subscribe.

-In the navigation pane, choose Webhooks.
+In the left pane, choose Webhooks.

 At the top of the page, choose Sandbox or Production.
 Use the Sandbox environment for testing.